Exercising Safely While Pregnant

 - Protect your stomach.
 Activities that could cause injury to your stomach are not safe during pregnancy (for example basketball, bike riding, contact sports).

 - Listen to your body.
 Pay attention to how your body is feeling.
 If something hurts or feels wrong, then don’t do it.
+Everyone’s body is different and will feel different during exercise

 - Stay cool.
 Avoid getting too hot.
 Don’t exercise in extremely hot weather.